Logo for Piano Play It

 The C major chord is named after that important interval which defines him as a Major Chord.
 The distance between the second note of the chord and third note (E and G) is 1 and a half tone which is an interval of a Minor third.

-Now I'm going to add here the C chord in all possible chord inversions.
+Now I'm going to add here the C major chord in all possible chord inversions.
 We're going to talk about this in a few lesson but I wanted to add it here is well so we'll have this page complete when we get back here sometimes for a reminder.
 If this image doesn't make sense to you don't worry.
 We'll get to it later.

 Question